python/cpython/Doc/library/marshal.rst

 .. function:: dump(value, file[, version])

    Write the value on the open file.
 The value must be a supported type.
-The file must be a open file object such as ``sys.stdout`` or returned by :func:`open` or :func:`os.popen`.
+The file must be an open file object such as ``sys.stdout`` or returned by :func:`open` or :func:`os.popen`.
 It may not be a wrapper such as TemporaryFile on Windows.
 It must be opened in binary mode (``'wb'`` or ``'w+b'``).